DavidePosillipo/develhope_2023_team2/progetto_2/README.md

    Update the database connection details in the main.py file Line 13: db = DB_Handler(database = 'xxx', user = 'xxx', password='xxx', host='xxx', database_name = 'googleplaystore')

+   I suggest you use these inputs, just update the password with the one set up when installing Postgres: db = DB_Handler(database = 'postgres', user = 'postgres', password='xxx', host='localhost', database_name = 'googleplaystore')

 5. Set up the Airflow connection:

    Create a new connection in Airflow using the connection details set for the PostgreSQL database.